 Osaka in 1 Day

-On today’s agenda is a day trip to Japan’s third largest city, Osaka.
-It’s only 30 miles from Kyoto to Osaka, so it makes sense (to me at least) to base yourself in one city and visit the other.
+Osaka, Japan’s third largest city, is only 30 miles from the ancient capital of Kyoto.
+So, it makes sense, to me at least, to base yourself in one city and visit the other.
+We opted to make Kyoto our base and do a day trip to Osaka.

 Osaka sign in Ten-shiba